devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

     To verify that you do have administrative capabilities, scroll down to the field named *Updated findings* and change the value to **Send notification every 1 hour** and click **Save settings** at the bottom of the window (you may need to scroll down further).
 You will see a message at the top of your window (you may need to scroll up) saying that the settings have been saved.
 This shows you do have full access to *GuardDuty* (but, again, not to *IAM*).

-6. Go to the Macie console, select the US West (Oregon) region, clikck Settings, and click on the Content Type icon.
+6. Go to the Macie console, select the US West (Oregon) region, click Settings, and click on the Content Type icon.
 You will see a list of file types appear.
 Pick a file type such as *application/cap*, click the edit widget (it looks like a pencil), change the value of the *Enabled* flag to *No - disabled*.
 This shows that you have administrative access to Macie.